Home Debt Consolidation What Are the Tax Consequences of Debt Settlement?

 According to the IRS, if you receive a Form 1099-C from an applicable entity like a credit union, a bank, a federal government agency, or any organization that lends out money as a significant part of its business, you owe money on an identifiable event as reported to the IRS.

-The amount of forgiven debt on the form may or may not include interest and fees.
-If it does include them, you have to report them as income as well, unless the interest would be deductible if you paid it.
+The canceled debt amount on the form may or may not include interest and fees.
+If it does include them, you have to report them as ordinary income as well, unless the interest would be deductible if you paid it.

-Be aware that you owe tax on debt forgiven as the result of foreclosure when the lender sells the property for less than the owed amount and forgives the difference.
+Be aware that you also owe taxes on settled debt as the result of foreclosure when the lender sells the property for less than the owed amount and forgives the difference.

-You May Not Always Have to Pay Tax on Your Cancelled Debt
+You May Not Always Have to Pay Tax on Your Canceled Debt

 Some exceptions and exclusions may disqualify your forgiven debts as income.
 In such cases, you may not have to pay tax on them.
 A tax attorney can help you determine if any of these exclusions apply to your particular situation.